 Bias and Dilemma

-The little conversation got me thinking about the complexity we sometimes face on diving and travel, as many scuba divers do, to far off locations.
+This little conversation got me thinking about the dilemma we sometimes face with diving and travel, as many scuba divers voyage to far off locations.

 Not all of these may live up the ethical, legal, or environmental standards we’d like them to.